RensDimmendaal/abba_eval/README.md

 ## The Challenge

 Can you use LLMs to generate ABBA poems?
 If so, how?
-Out of the box today only Claude 3 Opus somewhat reliably generates ABBA poems.
+Out of the box today only GPT-4o does an excellent job out of the box.
 But there are prompting tricks you can apply to make smaller models generate ABBA poems as well.

 ## Repo